 About the Dawn Farm Education Series

 The Dawn Farm Education Series is a FREE, annual education series developed to provide accurate, helpful, hopeful, practical, current information about chemical dependency, recovery, family and related issues.
 The Ed Series dispels the myths, misinformation, secrecy, shame and stigma that prevent chemically dependent individuals and their families from getting help and getting well.
-The 2016/2017 series will launch in September 2016 and will mark the twenty-sixth year of Dawn Farm providing this educational resource for our community!
+The 2017/2018 series will launch in September 2017 and will mark the twenty-seventh year of Dawn Farm providing this educational resource for our community!

 All programs are free.
 Anyone with a personal or professional interest is welcome!
 The Education Series is designed to help people with alcohol/other drug addiction to achieve, maintain and strengthen their recovery.
 The Ed Series helps family members and friends understand and support recovery in people they care about as well as maintain their own health and well-being.
 The Ed Series teaches professionals and students in various disciplines to work effectively with individuals and families suffering from substance addictions.
 The Ed Series helps support the recovery process and contributes to a community culture supportive of recovery.

-Dates and times: Programs are generally held on the last two Tuesday evenings from September through May or June each year.
-There will be no programs in December 2016, and there will be one Thursday evening presentation by Dr. Kevin McCauley on April 20, 2017.
-Some presentations will be preceded by a reception as noted below, with light food, beverages and the opportunity to meet and socialize with colleagues and contemporaries.
+Dates and times: Programs are generally held on the last two Tuesday evenings from September through May or June each year from 7:30 PM – 9:00 PM.
 People are welcome to come a little early and stay a little late to browse through materials on our information table and talk with the presenter(s) and the Education Series coordinator.

 Registration and CE: No registration is required.
-Each Tuesday evening Education Series program provides 1.5 hours of FREE CE approved by the National Association for Addiction Professionals (NAADAC) and the Michigan Certification Board for Addiction Professionals (MCBAP) (the co-sponsored events on September 21, 2016 and April 21, 2017 provide MCBAP CE and do not provide NAADAC CE.)
+Each Tuesday evening Education Series program will provide 1.5 hours of FREE CE approved by the Michigan Certification Board for Addiction Professionals (MCBAP).
 Approved CE credit for other disciplines is not provided; however, some disciplines accept attendance at this program for CE purposes.
 If you would like to determine whether attendance at Education Series programs is accepted for CE by your discipline, please check with the governing or licensing body of your discipline.
 A certificate to document attendance for CE or other purposes is provided on request at the end of each program.

 Audio recordings, video recordings and slidecasts: If you are not able to attend an Education Series event or would like to see or hear a program again, or share it with someone else that is interested, many of our programs are audio and videotaped.
 We also offer slidecasted programs.
 Check the program page to see if the program was recorded and find a link.
 To see all our audio-recorded, videotaped and slidecasted programs: Audio recordings of past programs can be accessed here; video recordings and slidecasts can be accessed here and here.